MariusZerni/project-4/README.md

 ```

-- CommentThreadDetailView can be used in order to retrieve a CommentThread by id:
+- CommentThreadDetailView can be used in order to retrieve a CommentThread by ID:

 ```py
 class CommentThreadDetailView(RetrieveUpdateDestroyAPIView):